a2a-fair-metrics/a2a-fair-metrics/Apples_describedby.md

 The existence of a reference to the identifier of the data, which should be found in the *describedby* link header, or in the HTML as a meta element.

 ### Why should we measure it?
-The FAIR principles require that all data is precisely identified with a globally unique identifier.

 ### What must be provided for the measurement?